lasigeBioTM/NILINKER/PREPARATION.md

 Guide to reproduce all the work from scratch.

-All the supplementary data (except the original EvaNIL dataset) are available at [zenodo](https://doi.org/10.5281/zenodo.6561477)
+All the supplementary data are available at [zenodo](https://doi.org/10.5281/zenodo.6561477)

 ---------------------------------------------------------